Pipe Works Services has expert solutions to improve your home’s health

 Buy plant-based, perfume-free cleaning products instead of conventional cleaning products.
 Once difficult to find, many supermarkets and home centers now offer them for sale.
 Conventional detergents, such as dishwashing liquids and dishwasher detergents, contain petroleum and release volatile organic compounds (VOCs) as they are being used.
 Avoid them in favor of more environmentally safe products.

-Recommended brands include: Ecover, Mrs. Meyer's Clean Day, Seventh Generation, Earth Friendly, Green Works (Clorox), Method, and Dr. Bonner's.
-Or, make your own cleansers.
+Recommended brands include Ecover, Mrs. Meyer’s Clean Day, Seventh Generation, Earth Friendly, Green Works (Clorox), Method, and Dr. Bonner’s.
+Or make your cleaners.
 White vinegar works fine for light cleaning jobs and kills bacteria.
 Pastes made from baking soda are useful as well.

 Store paints, solvents, and pesticides, outside the home, ideally in a shed or detached garage.
 If that’s not possible, an attached garage is the next best storage place.
 Avoid storing the above-mentioned items in basements or crawlspaces because gases that escape from loosely closed bottles and containers can find their way into your living space.